 Few new products have changed the way I navigate at sea so much as the tablet computer.
 In my case that means the iPad, although most of the sailing apps I mention here are also available for Android tablets.

 Although iPads should only be used as a back-up or as an aid to a standalone navigation set-up, their high GPS speeds and accurate charting applications make them really useful as chartplotters.
 Only the 3G iPad has a built-in GPS aerial (lower spec models use wi-fi).
 This will pinpoint your location regardless of whether or not you have a mobile phone signal.

 It just connects via bluetooth so you can mount it anywhere in the boat.
 I use the GNS 2000 MFI, which costs £89.50.
 Although it is a bit of a bulky set-up, it has a super-fast GPS speed and is a cheaper option than upgrading to a new iPad 3G.

 There are two ways to use an iPad, or other tablet device, on board: as a standalone computer using apps or as a remote display link to another computer (or as both).
-All yacht apps can be downloaded from the likes of iTunes or Google Play and manufacturers’ websites are provided for more information.
+All of the best boating apps can be downloaded from the likes of iTunes or Google Play and manufacturers’ websites are provided for more information.